liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 The same solvers listed above in the section :ref:`CInterface.LinearSolvers` may be used for this purpose:
-DENSE, BAND, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG.
+DENSE, BAND, KLU, SUPERLUMT, SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG.
 With any of the iterative solvers (SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG), preconditioning can be applied.
 For the specification of a preconditioner, see the iterative linear solver portions of the sections